fredzhang7/Automation-AutoHotkey/Image_Search/README.md

 #### Pixel Search
 - Useful for identifying a color on your screen in RGB or HEX
+- Apologizes if the previous one didn't work

 #### Image Search
 - It's less accurate than pixel searches if you know exactly what the pixels colors are.